elynsee/inventorysystem/README.md

-# COMP0002 Coursework 1 - Inventory Management System
+# Simple Inventory Management System for a Small Business

 ## About the Inventory Management System